Himalayas: Winds

 Local impacts on climate are significant throughout the Himalayas.
 Temperatures fall by 0.2 to 1.2 °C for every 100 m rise in altitude.
-This gives rise to a variety of climates from a nearly tropical climate in the foothills, to tundra and permanent snow and ice at higher elevations.
-Local climate is also affected by the topography: The leeward side of the mountains receive less rain while the well exposed slopes get heavy rainfall and the rain shadow of large mountains can be significant, for example leading to near desert conditions in the Upper Mustang which is sheltered from the monsoon rains by the Annapurna and Dhaulagiri massifs and has annual precipitation of around 300 mm, while Pokhara on the southern side of the massifs has substantial rainfall (3900 mm a year).
-Thus although annual precipitation is generally higher in east than the west, local variations are often more important.
+This gives rise to a variety of climates, from a nearly tropical climate in the foothills, to tundra and permanent snow and ice at higher elevations.
+Local climate is also affected by the topography: The leeward side of the mountains receive less rain while the well-exposed slopes get heavy rainfall and the rain shadow of large mountains can be significant, for example, leading to near desert conditions in the Upper Mustang, which is sheltered from the monsoon rains by the Annapurna and Dhaulagiri massifs and has annual precipitation of around 300 mm, while Pokhara on the southern side of the massifs has substantial rainfall (3900 mm a year).
+Thus, although annual precipitation is generally higher in the east than in the west, local variations are often more important.

 The Himalayas have a profound effect on the climate of the Indian subcontinent and the Tibetan Plateau.
 They prevent frigid, dry winds from blowing south into the subcontinent, which keeps South Asia much warmer than corresponding temperate regions in the other continents.
 It also forms a barrier for the monsoon winds, keeping them from traveling northwards, and causing heavy rainfall in the Terai region.
-The Himalayas are also believed to play an important part in the formation of Central Asian deserts, such as the Taklamakan and Gobi.
+The rain shadowing of Himalayas are also believed to play an important part in the formation of Central Asian deserts, such as the Taklamakan and Gobi.